 Roseola is a common viral illness affecting babies and young children, usually between six months and three years of age.
 In New Zealand, approximately 75% of children will have been infected with roseola by the age of two years and almost all children by the time they enter kindergarten.

 Also known as roseola infantum or sixth disease, roseola is usually a mild illness causing fever and skin rash.
 Treatment normally involves relieving symptoms while the illness runs its course.

 Roseola is spread from person to person in respiratory fluids and saliva, or by direct contact with infected persons or items.
 It is commonly spread by coughing and sneezing.
 Once infection with the virus has occurred, the incubation period (the time until symptoms appear) is between nine to 10 days.
 It is not known exactly how long a person is contagious for once they have been infected with the virus.

 The majority of cases of roseola are caused by human herpes virus 6 (HHV-6), though it can also be caused by human herpes virus 7 (HHV-7).
-These viruses are in the same family as the viruses that cause cold sores and chickenpox
+These viruses are in the same family as the viruses that cause cold sores

 .
 There is no vaccine against HHV-6 and HHV-7.
 Thorough and regular hand-washing and drying will help to reduce the spread of the virus, as will not sharing eating and drinking implements.

 The first symptom of roseola is typically a high fever (up to 40ºC).
 The fever lasts for between three and five days.
 Often this is the only noticeable symptom, though some children may have a sore throat and/or a runny nose.
 They may also be tired and irritable.